 To be sure, Consortium membership assures the candidate of access to the orientation and corporate partners.
 In fact, many candidates receive internship offers prior to the start of school.
 Membership, however, does not guarantee admission to the schools of choice, nor does it guarantee a full-tuition fellowship.

 To summarize the benefits:

-To learn more about applying through The Consortium and the strategy behind the rank order, please contact me for a consultation.
-Moreover, Accepted will offer Consortium applicants a special coupon code for 10% off all purchases of $2000 or more for services to help you apply through The Consortium.
+To learn more about applying through the Consortium and the strategy behind the rank order, please contact me for a free consultation.
+Moreover, Accepted will offer Consortium applicants a special coupon code for 10% off all purchases of $2000 or more for services to help you apply through the Consortium.
 The best deal in town just got even better.

 Accepted.com's experienced admissions consultants can help you create the most impressive application possible with comprehensive packages, or provide targeted assistance from picking perfect programs to designing a dazzling resume, constructing engaging essays, or preparing for intense interviews…and more!
 Accepted.com has guided thousands of applicants to acceptances at top programs since 1994 – we know what works and what doesn't, so contact us to get started now!